rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ___

 Grasping weeds and vines sprout from the ground in a 20-foot square starting from a point within range.
-For the duration, these plants turn the ground in the area
+For the duration, these plants turn the ground in the area into difficult terrain.

+A creature in the area when you cast the spell must succeed on a Strength saving throw or be restrained by the entangling plants until the spell ends.
+A creature restrained by the plants can use its action to make a Strength check against your spell save DC.
+On a success, it frees itself.

+When the spell ends, the conjured plants wilt away.

 - **+2 PM:** Aumenta a CD em 1..
 - **+2 PM:** Aumenta o tamanho do quadrado em 1sqr..